Back to: Australia's welfare snapshots

 residency requirements: Requirements for a person to be a citizen or hold certain visas in order to be eligible for particular government benefits.

-residential aged care: Provided to a person in an Australian Government-approved aged care home, including accommodation (bedding and other furnishings, meals, laundry, social activities), personal care (bathing, showering, toileting, dressing, eating, moving about), and nursing and allied health services if required.
+residential care (aged care): Provided to a person in an Australian Government-approved aged care home, including accommodation (bedding and other furnishings, meals, laundry, social activities), personal care (bathing, showering, toileting, dressing, eating, moving about), and nursing and allied health services if required.
 Residential aged care can be provided on a permanent basis, or a short-term basis for respite or emergency support.

-restriction: A person has a restriction if they have difficulty participating in life situations and needs assistance from another person, or uses an aid.
+restriction: A person has a restriction if they have difficulty participating in life situations, need assistance from another person, or use an aid.

 Science, Technology, Engineering and Mathematics (STEM): STEM fields of education are based on the definition in the Report on Australia's STEM Workforce by the Office of the Chief Scientist.
 This includes the Australian Standard Classification of Education (ASCED) fields of education: